margic/gobazel/.kube/README.md

-Put your kubectl config in here and mount it as a volume in the builder image to build using the bulider and deploy to local minikube for test.
+Put your kubectl config in here

+The workspace should be mounted as a volume for the builder to build This means the config should point to
+/source/.kube to config kubectl